RunOpenCode/query-resources-loader-bundle/docs/twig-support.md

 class name of your entity and its property name which holds relation
 - `column_name`: will provide you with column name for given full qualified class name of your entity and its property name
+- `primary_key_column_name`: will provide you with primary key column name for given full qualified class

 These functions are useful if you expect changes in naming strategies of generated tables/column, or you expect changes in general (early stage